Work Plays School Program

 Since 2004 our Work Plays Schools Program has engaged young workers through lively, entertaining and thought-provoking professional theatre productions that inform young workers of their responsibilities and rights to safe, healthy and fair workplaces.

 Each presentation is approximately one hour in length including a post-performance facilitated discussion with the audience about key educational issues brought up by the play.
 Students and teachers are provided with additional print and online resources for further information.

-The Work Plays Schools Program currently offers two plays, at different times of the school year:
+The Work Plays Schools Program offers two plays, at different times of the school year:

 Working It Out by Beth Graham, for High School students.
 Available mid-October through November